Answers Magazine

-by Alexander R. Williams
+by Alexander Williams on September 1, 1993

 In 1974, famous fossil hunter Dr Mary Leakey and her team were reported to have uncovered the oldest set of manlike (hominid) footprints ever found, supposedly 3.5 million years old, at Laetoli in East Africa.
 Most experts agree that these fossils are among the oldest evidence (on their own time-scale) that we have of man and his immediate ancestors.
 The majority of man-like fossils are all regarded as being younger than these.